 Typically most swelling in the eye will not occur for longer than 24 hours.
-However, any swelling that lasts longer than 24 to 48 hours means you should make an appointment with an eye doctor as it could be an indication of something more severe that needs specific treatment.
+However, any swelling that lasts longer than 24 to 48 hours means you should make an appointment with an optician as it could be an indication of something more severe that needs specific treatment.

-If you notice any of the following symptoms alongside your swollen eye, then contact your eye doctor right away.
+If you notice any of the following symptoms alongside your swollen eye, then contact your optician right away.

 The sensation that something is stuck in your eye